-Construction IT Services for Dallas Teams in the Office, Field, and Job Trailer
+Construction IT Services for Dallas Contractors and Project Teams

 Construction firms

-ITECS supports Dallas contractors, specialty trades, and construction-management teams that depend on cloud project platforms, Microsoft 365, phones, tablets, and shared document sets across multiple locations.
+ITECS supports Dallas general contractors, specialty trades, and construction-management teams that depend on Microsoft 365, phones, tablets, laptops, job trailer connectivity, project platforms, and shared document sets across multiple active locations.

-Our role is to reduce downtime, improve device and identity control, and keep field operations connected without forcing project managers or office staff to become their own IT coordinators.
+Our role is to reduce technology drag, improve device and identity control, and keep field operations connected without forcing project managers, superintendents, office staff, or accounting teams to become their own IT coordinators.

 Coverage model